What do people want from a laptop, anyway?

 HP ships the Spectre x360 15-inch with two processor options.
 The common Core i7-8550U quad-core is standard, but our review unit came with the Core i7-8705G, a $120 upgrade.
 It slightly ups the maximum clock speed, but more importantly, it throws in AMD Radeon RX Vega M GL graphics.
 We’ll discuss that in a moment.

 It’s a strong processor, of course.
 The Core i7 scored well on Geekbench’s single-core test and set a record for mainstream laptops in the multi-core test.
 The Handbrake test, which transcodes a 4K trailer of the movie Elysium, also returned an excellent result of two minutes and 32 seconds – the best we’ve seen from a 2-in-1.
+We’ll note here that the Spectre x360 15 has been updated with a new version (shipping soon) with a six-core Intel i7-8570H CPU that should be significantly faster.

 The Spectre shares something else with the Dell.
 Heat.
 External temperatures can rise alarmingly at full tilt.
 Our IR thermometer measured a maximum of 126 degrees Fahrenheit on the bottom rear of the chassis.
 That’s hot enough to be painful, so keep it off your lap when the fans start to kick up.